Tuesday, November 30, 2021

 More Appreciated After Death

 Artist and author, Eyvind Earle (1916-2000), possessed a distinctive graphic design approach for many of his landscape interpretations.
 The suggested low light, perfectly round silhouette of trees, and bright colors were surrealistic in certain works.
 Earle began his long and successful career of selling Christmas cards in 1939 that he designed and printed himself for the American Artist Group.
 He created over 800 designs through 1995 and sold more than 300 million copies.
 Earle joined Walt Disney Productions in 1951 as an assistant background painter and received credit for his experimental background paintings.
-Earle returned to full-time painting in the mid-Sixties, producing watercolors, oils, sculptures, drawings, scratchboards, and limited-edition serigraphs.
+Earle returned to full-time painting in the mid-sixties, producing watercolors, oils, sculptures, drawings, scratchboards, and limited-edition serigraphs.
 Much of his work was never exhibited in his lifetime, but The Metropolitan Museum of Art, Rahr West Art Museum, Phoenix Art Museum and Arizona State University Art Museum purchased Earle's works and are among their permanent collections.

 More stunning works at: Eyvind Earle